-Tables 4-4 and 4-5 provide a statistical overview of field, conventional, and inorganic data for the Evangeline aquifer, listing the minimum, maximum, and average results for these parameters collected in the FY 2016 sampling.
-Tables 4-6 and 4-7 compare these same parameter averages to historical ASSET-derived data for the Evangeline aquifer, from fiscal years 1995, 1998, 2001, 2004, 2007, 2010, and 2013.
+Tables 4-4 and 4-5 provide a statistical overview of field, conventional, and inorganic data for the Evangeline aquifer, listing the minimum, maximum, and average results for these parameters collected in the FY 2019 sampling.
+Tables 4-6 and 4-7 compare these same parameter averages to historical ASSET-derived data for the Evangeline aquifer, from previous fiscal years.

 The average values listed in the above referenced tables are determined using all valid, reported results, including those reported as non-detect, or less than the detection limit (< DL).
-Per Departmental policy concerning statistical analysis, one-half the DL is used in place of zero when non-detects are encountered.
-However, the minimum value is reported < DL, not one-half the DL.
+The average values listed in the above referenced tables are determined using all valid, reported results, including those reported as non-detect, or less than the detection limit (< DL).
+The method used to generate the descriptive statistics varies, depending on the dataset and the proportion of values that are <DL.
+When estimating a dataset with more than 50 observations, the Maximum Likelihood Estimation (MLE) method is used.
+This is used to describe Upper and Lower confidence intervals or historical descriptive statistics.
+For datasets of less than 50 observations, the Kapan-Meier method is used.
+This is used to calculate descriptive statistics of a single sampling round.
 If all values for a particular analyte are reported as < DL, then the minimum, maximum, and average values are all reported as < DL.